 The purpose of this study is to improve our understanding of how differences in brain activity affect learning, language, and behavior in children with Fragile X Syndrome (FXS).
 Currently, there is no effective treatment for FXS.
-Our goal is to find brain markers that predict cognitive, language, and behavioral difficulties in young boys with FXS, and to better understand differences in brain activity between children with and without FXS.
+Our goal is to find brain markers that predict cognitive, language, and behavioral difficulties in young boys and girls with FXS, and to better understand differences in brain activity between children with and without FXS.

 Now includes boys and girls.